 Demand for developers has been particularly urgent over the past 12 months as businesses were hit by the COVID-19 pandemic, which accelerated IT modernization initiatives and shone a spotlight on the outdated systems that continue to prop up huge governmental and organizational databases.

-In April 2020, hundreds of thousands of residents submitted applications to the State of New Jersey's unemployment system, leading to a 1,600% increase in claims whichand resulted in a plea for COBOL programmers from state Governor, Phil Murphy.
+In April 2020, hundreds of thousands of residents submitted applications to the State of New Jersey’s unemployment system, leading to a 1,600% increase in claims which quickly overwhelmed its COBOL-based mainframe and resulted in a plea for COBOL programmers from state Governor, Phil Murphy.

 The US Department of the Treasury’s Internal Revenue Service’s (IRS) ‘System 6’, which houses taxpayer data, is also written in Assembler and COBOL, said Jones, meanwhile Assembler is still commonly used in core banking applications because of its close proximity to machine code, which allows it to execute transactions quickly.